-What are Supplementary Payments?
+What Are Supplementary Payments?

 Your insurer investigates the claim to determine whether it is valid.
 If Jim ultimately files a lawsuit against your company, your insurer will provide an attorney to defend you.
-The expenses the insurer incurs in conducting the investigation and defending you against Jim's suit are covered under Supplementary Payments.
+The expenses the insurer incurs in conducting the investigation and defending you against Jim's suit are covered under supplementary payments.

 Costs Included in Supplementary Payments

-You can have the property released by purchasing an attachment bond.
+You can purchase an attachment bond to have the property released.
 The bond guarantees that the judgment against you will be paid.
-Your policy will pay the cost of an attachment bond if the bond amount is within the applicable limit of insurance.
+The cost of the bond is covered by your policy as long as the bond amount is within the applicable limit of insurance.

-Your insurer will pay "reasonable" costs you incur to assist in its investigation of a claim or suit.
+Investigation expenses: Your insurer will pay "reasonable" costs you incur to assist in its investigation of a claim or suit.
 For instance, the insurer may require you to attend a deposition during normal work hours.
-The insurer will pay the costs you incur (transportation, parking etc.) to comply.
+The insurer will pay the costs you incur (transportation, parking, etc.) to comply.
 It will also pay up to $250 a day for loss of earnings because of time you take off from work.

-Your insurer will pay various court costs that may be charged to you if the plaintiff wins the lawsuit.
+Court costs: Your insurer will pay various court costs that may be charged to you if the plaintiff wins the lawsuit.
 Examples are a suit filing fee, the cost of court transcripts, the cost of copying documents, and charges for subpoenas served on witnesses.

-Post-judgment interest compensates the plaintiff for the injury or damage suffered from the time the court issues a judgment until the judgment is actually paid.
+Post-judgment interest: Post-judgment interest compensates the plaintiff for the injury or damage suffered from the time the court issues a judgment until the judgment is actually paid.
 Post-judgment interest is paid on the full amount of the judgment.
 It is calculated in accordance with state law.

 When Coverage Ceases

-Your insurer is obligated to pay for defense and other court costs until the applicable limit of liability has been used up in the payment of a settlement or judgment.
+Your insurer is obligated to pay defense and other court costs until the applicable limit of liability has been used up in the payment of a settlement or judgment.

-For example, suppose your policy includes a $100,000 limit for Damage to Premises Rented to You.
+For example, suppose your policy includes a $100,000 limit for damage to premises rented to you.
 A fire breaks out in a building you rent, causing severe damage.
-Your landlord sues you for property damage and demands $150,000 in compensatory damages.
-Your landlord refuses a $100,000 settlement offer.
-Your insurer eventually pays the $100,000 limit.
+Your landlord sues you for $150,000 in property damage but eventually accepts your insurer's $100,000 settlement offer.
 Your policy covers the costs related to your defense until the $100,000 payment has been made.
 Once your limit has been exhausted, your defense coverage for the fire damage claim ceases.